 In October 2012, Gov. Haley announced the creation of a commission on ethics reform that will present recommendations to the legislature for consideration after the 2013 legislative session begins in January.
 Republicans and Democrats in the state House and Senate also appointed three separate panels to hold hearings and generate ideas to be part of broad ethics reform.

 In her 2013 State of the State address, Gov. Haley cited the State Integrity Investigation findings in a call for meaningful ethics reform, noting that South Carolina received failing grades in nine of 14 categories.
 Weeks later, a high-ranking Republican Senator filed bills that would require full financial disclosure for legislators, would require shadowy campaign committees to disclosure their donors, and would give the independent Ethics Commission the power to enforce ethics rules in the legislature.

 Advocacy group Regnat Populus has maintained a campaign to put an ethics reform package before voters as a ballot measure.
-In 2012, the group used a PDF print-out of their state's Corruption Risk Report Card in their effort to gather signatures for a proposal.
+In 2012, the group used a PDF print-out of their state's Corruption Risk Report Card as part of its effort to gather signatures for a proposal.
 Regnat Populus' drive for signatures fell short, but along the way their effort picked up endorsements from leaders in both political parties and Gov. Mike Beebe.
 In 2013, lawmakers included proposals in a bill that called for a ballot initiative, but in April 2014, the state attorney general's office rejected the wording of the initiative.